 The second way to add perceived value is to describe your product differently, so the customer sees it as being of more valuable.
 For example, if you are selling garments, you would not be selling a T-Shirt, you would be selling moisture-wicking active wear garment that is decorated to last the life of the garment.
 Signage is another good example.
 You are not selling a simple sign; rather it is a full-color marketing tool that allows the company to show off their brand while still directing someone to the restroom.

-Armed with the above information, it is my hope that everyone can become a profitable sublimation decorator.
-It just takes a little different way of thinking, a little market research, and being creative in your marketing strategy.
+Armed with the above information, I hope that everyone can become a profitable sublimation decorator.
+It just takes a little different way of thinking, market research, and creativity in your marketing strategy.